Qais101/bank-system/README.md

 # Banking System in C++

-A simple command-line banking application with features for viewing balance, depositing, and withdrawing money.
+A simple command-line banking application with features for viewing balance, depositing, and withdrawing money, with PIN authentication.
 It demonstrates basic C++ concepts like functions, loops, input validation, and error handling.

 ## 🚀 Features:
 - Display current balance